Ghosttown-sys/Shh-its-a-secrect-public/README.md

 - All the code in this repository is **open-sourced**.
 - You are free to use, modify, and redistribute it in any project created after **November 30, 2024**, under the following conditions:
   - **Attribution is appreciated but not required.**
-  - Please share any improvements you make to the code to help others!
+  - Please considering sharing any improvements you make to the code to help others!

 ### Art and Music
 The **art** and **music** remain the intellectual property of the respective artists and musicians in this group.

 #### Open-source usage:
-- These assets may be used in personal or commercial projects **with credit to the original creators**.
+- These assets may be used in personal or commercial projects **Attribution is appreciated but not required**.
-- Redistribution of assets is **not allowed** without written permission from the original creators.
 - If you're unsure whether your intended use complies with these terms, please reach out!

 ---